Retrieving a missing Client record

 Activity Clients Report

-The Activity Clients Report is accessible via 'Reports' and can be filtered by a greater number of search criteria than the Activity Report.
-Therefore it may be helpful in situations where more information is known about the missing Client record:
+This Report is filterable by a greater range of search criteria than the Activity Report and therefore may be more helpful in locating the missing Client record:

 SupportAbility investigation - authorisation and required information